zhezhangsh/MyMethods/ChIPseq_Generic.md

 ## Quality control

-Quality of aligned reads will be evaluated by one or multiple tools listed below and filtered by ***SAM*** fields, such as _mapq_, _cigar_, and _flag_.
-Reads with low sequencing or alignment quality will be removed, and libraries with overall low quality will be individually reviewed to decide an action.
+Quality of aligned reads will be evaluated by one or multiple tools listed below.
+Read filtering will be applied based on ***SAM*** fields, such as _mapq_, _cigar_, and _flag_, alignment location, and level of duplication due to PCR bias.
+Reads with poor sequencing or alignment quality will be removed, and libraries with overall low quality will be individually reviewed to decide an action.

   - The publicly available tool **[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)** to summarize quality score, read length, GC content, duplication level, etc.
   - Our **[bamchop](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-S11-S3)** tool that summarizes both of the sequencing reads themselves and the alignment, such as regional enrichment of sequencing depth along chromosomes (_[example](https://github.com/zhezhangsh/MyMethods/blob/master/examples/chipseq/bamchop_histone.pdf)_), as well as the comparison of multiple ChIP-Qualityseq libraries (_[example](https://github.com/zhezhangsh/MyMethods/blob/master/examples/chipseq/bamchop_multi.pdf)_).
+  - An Rmarkdown template based on our ***[RoCA](https://github.com/zhezhangsh/RoCA)*** framework that will generate a formatted report (_[example](https://github.com/zhezhangsh/MyMethods/blob/master/examples/chipseq/filter_read.pdf)_) for each ChIP-seq libraries.
+It simutaneously summarizes read/alignment quality and filter reads by quality, length, location, etc.

 ## Calculate base-level sequencing depth